❗Note: This installation manual is geared towards Windows OS. For Mac users, please visit this article.

 - Select the version of Unreal you want to install the plugin on from the Engine Version drop-down.

-- Next, click the folder icon in the Plugin Location field and browse to where Unreal Engine's plugins are installed, like this for instance: E:\Program Files\Epic Games\UE_4.2x\Engine\Plugins.
+- Next, click the folder icon in the Plugin Location field and browse to where Unreal Engine's plugins are installed, most commonly: C:\Program Files\Epic Games\UE_4.2x\Engine\Plugins.
 The path should basically be where your engine's plugins are installed.

 ❗Note: If you're trying to install the plugin on a custom Unreal Engine build, just specify the path of your custom build's ..\Engine\Plugins folder.